Home Podcasts The Eurofile

 The Eurofile

-Center for Strategic and International Studies 100 episodes Latest Jun 4, 2026
+Center for Strategic and International Studies 100 Episodes Jul 2, 2026

 Hosted by Max Bergmann and Donatienne Ruy from the Center for Strategic and International Studies, this podcast examines European affairs through a Washington perspective.
 It covers major issues in Europe, including developments in Brussels, European elections, and transatlantic relations.
 New episodes are released every other Thursday.